-Chem.
 403. Advanced Topics in Inorganic Chemistry (3)

-Subjects of contemporary interest in inorganic chemistry, including quantitative treatment of acid-base chemistry in non-aqueous solvents, mechanisms of inorganic reactions and chemistry of organo-metallic compounds and metal carbonyls.
+Subjects of contemporary interest in inorganic chemistry, including quantitative treatment of acid-base chemistry in non-aqueous solvents, mechanisms of inorganic reactions, chemistry of organo-metallic compounds and metal carbonyls, and chemistry of metal chelates.
+This course may be repeated when a different topic is offered.
 Prerequisite: Chem.
-302 or its equivalent.
+302 or its equivalent and consent of instructor.
 First or second semester.

 Messrs.
-Sprague, Kraihanzel
+Sprague, Ortolano, Krahanzel

-Chem.
 429. Seminar in Inorganic Chemistry (1-6)